 - Ironbark (Scribe, 2017) Shortlisted, 2016 Victorian Premier's Award for an Unpublished Manuscript

 Donna Carson’s moving story Judas Kisses: The Story Behind the Face of Donna Carson, written with Debbie Ritchie, was published by Hardie Grant in 2007.
 Donna won a scholarship to study education at University and taught in the Dubbo community for over 15 years until she became the victim of a crime which changed her life.
 During an argument with her then partner, Donna was doused in petrol and set alight.
 She spent more than five months in hospital, 15 months in rehabilitation and underwent 19 operations.
 Donna is now an advocate for victims of crime, burns survivors and survivors of domestic violence.

-- Judas Kisses: The Story Behind The Face of Donna Carson, Co-Authored by Debbie Ritchie (Hardie Grant, 2007)
+- Judas Kisses: The Story Behind The Face of Donna Carson, with Debbie Ritchie (Hardie Grant, 2007)

 - Red Carpet Burns (Harlequin, 2013)

 When not writing, Belinda Castles works as an editor, and lives with her husband and daughters in Sydney.
 She has a Masters in Novel Writing from the University of Manchester.